 Le lien vers cette page a été envoyé avec succès aux destinataires.

-Verified 15 October 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 02 December 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-You're pregnant and you're in office?
-You benefit from maternity leave, whether you are an official (incumbent or trainee) or a contractual employee.
+You're pregnant and you're on duty?
+You are entitled to maternity leave, whether you are a public servant (holder or trainee) or on contract.

 What applies to you ?